 Rocker Chick Bangs.

-To achieve this look, you only need a curler/wand, a comb, and quite a lot of hairspray.
+To achieve this you only need a curler/wand, a comb, and quite a lot of hairspray.
 These curls start high on the head: you're aiming for the arch of your eyebrow.
 Don't let these sit as long as a normal curl: you'll be combing most of this puppy out!
 The bottom needs to keep wavy as possible, around the ears comb the curl out before it sets.

 After you've flattened the upper portion, wrap the curls around a long bobby pin.
-Section off: two sections should be sufficient, although course hair may require a third.
+Section off: two sections should be sufficient, although course strands may require a third.
 Roll the first portion into a simple bun, following the motion of the curls you've made.
 Do the same to the second part, having it meet the first using another pin.

 Fine hair?
 You'll need extra pins and a ton of hairspray.
 Spraying the pins prevents them slipping out.
 Add a bow, some pearls, and heavy make-up and you're ready to sneak to the speakeasy!